Software-defined radio: Operating principles

-Superheterodyne receivers use a VFO (variable-frequency oscillator), mixer, and filter to tune the desired signal to a common IF (intermediate frequency) or baseband.
-Typically in SDR, this signal is then sampled by the analog-to-digital converter.
-However, in some applications it is not necessary to tune the signal to an intermediate frequency and the radio frequency signal is directly sampled by the analog-to-digital converter (after amplification).
+A superheterodyne receiver uses a variable-frequency oscillator (VFO), a mixer, and a filter to tune the desired signal to a common intermediate frequency (IF) or baseband.
+Typically in SDR this signal is then sampled by the analog-to-digital converter.
+However, in some applications it is not necessary to tune the signal to an intermediate frequency and the radio-frequency signal is directly sampled by the analog-to-digital converter (after amplification).

 Real analog-to-digital converters lack the dynamic range to pick up sub-microvolt, nanowatt-power radio signals produced by an antenna.
 Therefore, a low-noise amplifier must precede the conversion step and this device introduces its own problems.
 For example, if spurious signals are present (which is typical), these compete with the desired signals within the amplifier's dynamic range.
 They may introduce distortion in the desired signals, or may block them completely.
 The standard solution is to put band-pass filters between the antenna and the amplifier, but these reduce the radio's flexibility.
 Real software radios often have two or three analog channel filters with different bandwidths that are switched in and out.

 The flexibility of SDR allows for dynamic spectrum usage, alleviating the need to statically assign the scarce spectral resources to a single fixed service.

 History

 In 1970, a researcher at a United States Department of Defense laboratory coined the term "digital receiver".
 A laboratory called the Gold Room at TRW in California created a software baseband analysis tool called Midas, which had its operation defined in software.

 In 1982, while working under a US Department of Defense contract at RCA, Ulrich L. Rohde's department developed the first SDR, which used the COSMAC (Complementary Symmetry Monolithic Array Computer) chip.
 Rohde was the first to present on this topic with his February 1984 talk, "Digital HF Radio: A Sampling of Techniques" at the Third International Conference on HF Communication Systems and Techniques in London.

 In 1984, a team at the Garland, Texas, Division of E-Systems Inc. (now Raytheon) coined the term "software radio" to refer to a digital baseband receiver, as published in their E-Team company newsletter.
-A 'Software Radio Proof-of-Concept' laboratory was developed by the E-Systems team that popularized Software Radio within various government agencies.
-This 1984 Software Radio was a digital baseband receiver that provided programmable interference cancellation and demodulation for broadband signals, typically with thousands of adaptive filter taps, using multiple array processors accessing shared memory.
+A 'Software Radio Proof-of-Concept' laboratory was developed by the E-Systems team that popularized software radio within various government agencies.
+This 1984 software radio was a digital baseband receiver that provided programmable interference cancellation and demodulation for broadband signals, typically with thousands of adaptive filter taps, using multiple array processors accessing shared memory.